duke24k/self-driving-car-nd/p2/README.md

 ![alt text][image17]

-The third image might be difficult to classify because the location of third one is skewed and noise.
+The stop sign image might be difficult to classify because the location of third one is skewed and noise.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).